jad-tab/jad-tab.github.io/_pages/certifications.md

-{% for album in site.data.certifications %}
-- [{% for certification in site.data.certifications %}
+{% for certification in site.data.certifications %}
 - [{{ certifications.title }} by {{ certifications.platform }}({{certifications.url}})
 {% endfor %}